braun-steven/audamo/README.md

 ### Version 1.1.2

-- Hot fix slip of syntax error
+- Hotfix slip of syntax error

 ### Version 1.1.1

-- Remove sleep until next sunrise/sunset as this was not compatible with suspending systems
+- Remove sleep until the next sunrise/sunset as this was not compatible with suspending systems

 ### Version 1.1.0

 - Add print config flag
-- Implement sleep until next sunrise/sunset
+- Implement sleep until the next sunrise/sunset
-- Fix theme detection when theme do not have an `index.theme` file
+- Fix theme detection when the theme does not have an `index.theme` file
 - Rewrite core logic
 - Get rid of timezonefinder dependency
 - Remove systemd timer and make the service start the daemon